Logos Ascension · Chapter 5

 "That's where lungs are."

 "Your lungs fill from the bottom up.
 Your diaphragm pulls them open.
 Watch."
 Tohr placed a hand on his own abdomen, just below the ribs.
 "The expansion starts here.
 Not here."
 He touched his collarbone.
-"When you breathe into your chest, you're using the top third of your capacity.
-You've been running on a third of your air for as long as you've been suppressing the perception.
-The body does it automatically — when you're trying not to see something, you tighten.
-When you tighten, you breathe shallow.
-When you breathe shallow, the channel narrows."
+"Chest breathing gives you the top third of your air.
+You've been living there for three years.
+The body does it automatically — try not to see, and you tighten.
+Tighten long enough, and the channel narrows."

 "What channel?"